carpentries/instructor-training/episodes/03-expertise.md

 > This discussion should take about 5 minutes.
 {: .challenge}

-Off-hand, some might simplify the notion of an "expert" as someone who simply knows more facts, but in reviewing the answers to the question above you will find that the expert experience amounts to much more than that.
-Indeed, experts are often unaware of many of the "facts" that they actually know.
-But you cannot construct expertise on facts alone.
+It can be tempting to simplify the notion of an "expert" as someone who simply knows more facts, but in reviewing the answers to the question above you will find that the expert experience amounts to much more than that.
+While experts certainly know more, you cannot construct expertise on facts alone.
 Competent practitioners can memorize a lot of information without any noticeable improvement to their performance.
 So, what makes an expert?
-The answer is rather that experts have **more connections among pieces of knowledge**;
+The answer is that experts have **more connections among pieces of knowledge** that help them think and problem-solve quickly;
 more "short-cuts", if you will.

 ![Three collections of six circles.
 The first collection is labelled "Novice" and has only two arrows connecting some of the circles.
 The second collection, labelled "Competent Practitioner" has six connecting arrows.
 The third collection, labelled "Expert", is densly connected, with eight connecting arrows.](../fig/mental_models.svg)

 This brings us back to our mental model diagrams, where facts are nodes and relationships are arcs.
-The key difference between experts and competent practitioners is that experts have many more connections among concepts.
-This allows experts to:
+The greater connectivity of a mental model allows experts to:

 * see connections between two topics or ideas that no one else can see
 * see a single problem in several different ways